-Ageing – dry feeling eyes are more prevalent in people aged 45+ due to reduced tear production.
+Aging – dry feeling eyes are more prevalent in people aged 45+ due to reduced tear production.

-Hormonal changes – women in particular can become more susceptible to dry feeling eyes when they approach the menopause.
+Hormonal changes – women, in particular, can become more susceptible to dry feeling eyes when they approach the menopause.

 Medication – certain prescription and over the counter medicines can lead to a reduction in wetting of the eye surface, particularly hormone treatments like the contraceptive pill and HRT.